2016 Tillman Scholar

 MPH

 For Matt, the Army has provided the opportunity to care for service members, while becoming a leader in health care.
-As he began his career at Walter Reed Army Medical Center (WRAMC), he did so not knowing what to expect with limited clinical and life experience.
-That all changed quickly working as a nurse.
-While serving at WRAMC and Walter Reed National Military Medical Center, he often received patients within five days of their initial injuries, most from Afghanistan, and witnessed up close the tragedy of war.
+He began his career at Walter Reed Army Medical Center and Walter Reed National Military Medical Center, often receiving patients within five days of their initial injuries, most from Afghanistan, and witnessed up close the tragedy of war.
 Of the five quadruple amputee patients injured during the wars in Iraq and Afghanistan, three have been his patients.
+As debilitating as the physical injuries were, Matt learned it was the invisible injuries that were often most overlooked and particularly challenging for those in his care.
+This culminated in leading the inpatient behavioral health unit at Fort Hood, which shaped his vision for transforming mental healthcare delivery.